-It's hard to think straight and make good decisions when emotions are intense.
-Strong feelings of anger can lead to aggressive behavior, and students may also struggle to make good choices when they experience other intense feelings.
-Recognizing and labeling feelings in oneself and others facilitates problem solving, self-management, and social-emotional competence.
-Focusing on bodily signs of strong emotions helps students recognize distressing emotions that might require managing.
+When emotions are intense, it's hard to think clearly and make good decisions.
+Strong feelings of anger can lead to aggressive behavior.
+Students may also struggle to make good choices when experiencing other intense feelings.
+Recognizing and labeling feelings in oneself and others facilitates problem solving, self-management, and social competence.
+Focusing on bodily signs of strong emotions helps students recognize emotions that might need to be managed.